scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

         Answers the question
           Which directives win?

-        The order of merging is:
+        The order of interpretation is:
+          Each number refers to an "interpretation" group.

-          1) <Directory> and .htaccess done simultaneously .htaccess
+          1) <Directory> and .htaccess done simultaneously

+            .htaccess
               If you have direct access to the server config file, it's advised not to use .htaccess for performance reasons

-              If .htaccess is allowed, it will override <Directory>
+              If .htaccess is allowed, it will override <Directory> in this st

           2) <DirectoryMatch> (and <Directory "~">)
-            DirectoryMatch is the regular expression version of Directory
+            DirectoryMatch is the regular expression version of Directory ~ is the HOME directory

           3) <Files> and <FilesMatch> done simultaneously

+            # Apply to matched file names

           4) <Location> and <LocationMatch> done simultaneously

+            # Matches against the path of a URL

-          5) <If EXPRESSION>
+          5) <If CONDITION>
-              Contains directives that apply only is a condition if the specified EXPRESSION evaluates to true
+              Contains directives that apply only if CONDITION evaluates to true

           General Notes about order of precedence
-            Nested sections are merged after non-nested sections of the same type.
+            Nested containers are merged after non-nested containers of the same type.

-            If directive containers are in a given configuration file, their respective directives will be processed in the order that they appear in the file.
+            If containers are in a given configuration file, their respective directives will be processed in the order that they appear in the file.
               Exception
                 The only exception is the <Directory> container (from the first group).
 This directive container is processed in the shortest directory path to the longest (regardless of the config file ordering)
                   Ex: <Directory "/var/www/html"> will be processed before <Directory "/var/www/html/pics">